alex-hiermann/alex-hiermann/README.md

 Right now my area of interest is about software- and network engineering, where I am also trying to educate myself beside my school routine.
 Here on GitHub you will find a few small projects that helped me to aquire some skills.

-I am also working on a special project called [Let's catch Vuca][6], which is a website, with very interesting posts that we are uploadling right now weekly.
+I am also working on my diploma thesis [Elbrus Analytics][6], which is a network analysis tool.
+Feel free to check it out! :)

 If you want to stay in touch with me, please check out the links below!